Abdulatif-AZ/CapStone/Data Extraction/README_Datasets.md

 # To extract the data directly from 3W Repository:

 1. Clone the Repository to your local environment.
-Change the directory to the desired location in your local machine.
+Change the directory to the the same directory where this repository is saved.
 In Terminal: git clone https://github.com/petrobras/3W.git In Terminal: cd 3W